G-Node/python-odml/docs/index.md

 If you have created your own templates that others might find useful, you are encouraged to share your templates via this repository.

-Already available odML templates can be browsed and imported from [templates.g-node.org](https://templates.g-node.org).
+Currently available odML templates can be browsed and imported from [templates.g-node.org](https://templates.g-node.org).